 Even amidst challenges and shifts in culture, a passion for people, our community, and the gospel has been kept alive by New Hope’s many staff and leaders.

-In 2015, John Rosensteel arrived as New Hope's new Lead Pastor.
-Building on New Hope's past, he is leading the church into the future with the dream of seeing New Hope thrive in its next chapter, rooted in a desire to follow Jesus and share His love.
+In 2015, John Rosensteel became New Hope's Lead Pastor.
+Building on New Hope's past, he continues to lead the church into the future with the dream of seeing New Hope thrive in its next chapter.

 In 2020, that next chapter involved selling New Hope’s building of 30 years to Our Lady of LaVang Catholic Church and adopting Mt.
 Scott Church of God into the New Hope family.
 Together as one new church, New Hope is eager to live out its mission to follow Jesus and share His love in our families, our city, and our world.